potblitd/DigiLog-Clock/README.md

 </p>

 ### Cost
-All parts were cheaply bought on Taobao with negligible delivery as most items have free shipping and/or the charges vary depending on the delivery address.
-Unit prices for LEDs, capacitor, resistors and pin headers were approximated.
-The mechanical parts were quite expensive but are very good quality.
-The total price sums up to 322.71 RMB (45.45 USD).
+Electronic parts, i.e. PCB, modules, components to solder and servo motors costed about 80 RMB.
+The 3D printed mechanical parts with mounting screws and standoffs were 285 RMB altogether which gives a total price of 365 RMB (51.39 USD).

 ### Future improvements
 The prototype assembly accomplishes its proof-of-concept perfectly fine, the servo transitions are fast and precise enough to beautifully display digits without collisions between pointers.
 However, there a few improvements to note for the code or for a future version.